nikhil-kumar2712/Student-support-Chatbot/README.md

 Timely reminders for assignment deadlines and academic milestones.

 To run this application :
-1) Create a virtual environmrnt in vs code
+1) Create a virtual environment in vs code
 2) Activate the environment
 3) Store all the files in the folder containing the env folder.
 4) Run the flask application using (flask run) command in the terminal.